CENG501-Projects/CENG501-Fall2024/AgusBotasun/Readme.md

  -  $\kappa$ is a mixing coefficient that balances the importance of reward maximization (through Q-values) and safety cost minimization.
  - This adjustment ensures that the composite agent not only performs efficiently but also adheres to safety constraints, reducing violations in real-world scenarios.

 ## 2.2.
-Our interpretation
+Our Interpretation

 The original paper uses Stable-Baselines3 [[5]] as its primary framework, and its main mechanisms are clearly explained.
 However, to the best of our knowledge, Stable-Baselines3 does not support a multi-agent structure or a reset mechanism without modifications to the library itself [[7]].
 Below, we outline our approach to implementing these features.

 ### 1. **Sequential Reset Mechanism**

-The **Sequential Reset Mechanism** is a core innovation in the RDE framework that effectively mitigates primacy bias and prevents performance collapses caused by weight reseting.
+The **Sequential Reset Mechanism** is a core innovation in the RDE framework that effectively mitigates primacy bias and prevents performance collapses caused by weight resetting.
 This approach ensures that the agents can benefit from high replay ratios without suffering from overfitting to early experiences.
 Below are the key details of the implementation:

 1. **Configurable Reset Depth**
     - **full**: Reinitializes all layers of the neural network.
     - **last1**: Only reinitializes the last layer of the network.
     - **last2**: Only reinitializes the last two layers of the network.
     - The depth of reset can be configured based on the environment and the complexity of the task.
-In the original paper different reset depths for various environments and tasks have been selected.
+In the original paper, different reset depths for various environments and tasks have been selected.

 2. **Replay Buffer Preservation**
-    - The replay buffer is preserved across resets, allowing agents to learn from previously collected experiences without requiring new interactions with environment.
+    - The replay buffer is preserved across resets, allowing agents to learn from previously collected experiences without requiring new interactions with the environment.

 3. **Sequential Reset**
-    - At predefined intervals a single agent (the next one in the sequence) in the ensemble is selected for reset (parameter reinitialization), while others remain stable.
-The resetted agent is added to the end of the reset sequence.
+    - At predefined intervals, a single agent (the next one in the sequence) in the ensemble is selected for reset (parameter reinitialization), while others remain stable.
+The reset agent is added to the end of the reset sequence.

 #### Implementation